tave8/tave8/README.md

 ## Hi there 👋

-Software Developer working in English, German and Italian.
+Backend Software Developer working in English, German and Italian.

-## What I've accomplished
+## Accomplishments
 - I’ve written the entire company’s invoicing and agenda systems, as well as UI libraries, in JavaScript, HTML and CSS
 - The president and administration departments of a leading Italian company have relied on my algorithms in SQL for the financial analysis of the company (sales, salaries, employee performance, expansion by region etc.)
-- Thanks to my full-stack skills, I build software from idea to URL

 ## Projects
 - myricetta.